Do you want to automatically post to Facebook from your WordPress website?

 Simply go to Automator » Add new in your WordPress dashboard

-You can now choose whether. to create a ‘Logged-in’ recipe or an ‘Everyone’ recipe.
+You can now choose whether to create a ‘Logged-in’ recipe or an ‘Everyone’ recipe.
 For this recipe, go ahead and select ‘Logged-in users’ and then click the ‘Confirm’ button.

-This is just for your reference so you can use anything you want.
+This is just for your reference, so you can use anything you want.

 After that, you need to define the condition that will trigger the action.

-You’ll now see all the triggers you can use on your WordPress website.
+You will now see all the triggers you can use on your WordPress website.